 Related Job Titles for this Occupation:

-Job Demand for Farm Product Buyers and Purchasing Agents
+Are There Job Opportunities for Farm Product Buyers and Purchasing Agents?

-Farm Product Buyer or Purchasing Agent jobs are decreasing by a rate of -6.2%.
-This means the total job opportunities are shrinking.
-The Bureau of Labor Statistics predicts a loss of -900 jobs for Farm Product Buyers and Purchasing Agents by 2026.
+There were about 13,700 jobs for Farm Product Buyer or Purchasing Agent in 2016 (in the United States).
+There is little to no growth in job opportunities for Farm Product Buyer or Purchasing Agent.
 Due to new job openings and attrition, there will be an average of 1,400 job openings in this field each year.

-What Tools & Technology do Farm Product Buyers and Purchasing Agents Use?
+What Tools do Farm Product Buyers and Purchasing Agents Use?

 - Microsoft Excel